I'm Just a Bill: 2010s

+2020s

 In the Animaniacs 2020 reboot, Dot Warner throws the Bill into a printing press while singing about the First Ladies, in this case Rosalynn Carter and Florence Harding.

 In March 2021, Southern Ohio Medical Center parodied the song titled "Just a Vaccine", which traces the path of a vaccine from development to distribution.
 It highlights the extensive testing undergone by COVID vaccines to make sure they're safe and effective, as well as explaining how vaccines work.

+In October 2025, an AI-generated parody of the song was created as part of Andrew Cuomo's 2025 mayoral campaign that acted as part of a smear campaign against the Democratic nominee Zohran Mamdani (who ended up winning the election).
+In it, the bill meets Mamdani and becomes shocked upon Mamdani's supposed underqualification to be the Mayor of New York City.
+The ad was harshly criticized for not being made with consent or permission from either Mamdani or The Walt Disney Company, as well as artifacts such as the AI making the bill appear pregnant.